Articles by Evan Porter

 There are dozens of different kinds of malware and viruses, each being dangerous in their own way.

-Some of them force suspicious ads into your web browser, others steal your personal information, and other silently run in the background without you ever knowing.
+Some of them force suspicious ads into your web browser, others steal your personal information, and others silently run in the background without you ever knowing.

 While most popular operating systems are designed to keep the data on your computer secure, the people who design these systems sometimes make tiny errors that may go completely unnoticed by most users, and may leave you and your PC open to a cyber attacks.